Jonathan-Henriksen/CrawlerGame/Documentation/Cancellation_Tokens.md

-## Cancellation Tokens in NeuralJourney
+## Cancellation Tokens in The project

-NeuralJourney employs Cancellation Tokens to enhance responsiveness and resource management, ensuring that operations can be monitored and, if necessary, canceled to maintain application responsiveness.
+The project employs Cancellation Tokens to enhance responsiveness and resource management, ensuring that operations can be monitored and, if necessary, canceled to maintain application responsiveness.

 ### Overview:
 Cancellation Tokens in .NET provide a cooperative cancellation model, allowing tasks to be canceled in a non-abrupt manner.
 This ensures that resources are freed up and that the application remains responsive, especially during potentially long-running operations.